The Rebel Yell

 There is no record that any Yankees actually ran after hearing the Rebel Yell.

-Has the Rebel Yell been lost to history?
-Those who fought in the Civil War have long ago left us, they can no longer give the Rebel Yell, or tell us what it sounded like.
-But, maybe not!
+Those who fought in the Civil War have long ago left us, they can no longer give the Rebel Yell or tell us what it sounded like.
+But, as veterans they provided us with what the Rebel Yell sounded like by film and audio.

 Real Rebel Yell